 But these days the iOS design is poor making me conclude that Apple sucks at software design.

-Job’s single-mindedness and attention to detail was well known – a trait that is illustrated powerfully with the agonising he went through when deciding the Apple logo orientation on the back of their laptops.
+Steve Job’s single-mindedness and attention to detail were well known – a trait that is illustrated powerfully with the agonizing he went through when deciding the Apple logo orientation on the back of their laptops.

 If the logo is turned around then it is the right way up when the laptop is open but it confuses new owners as it is upside down when they try to open it.